seL4/sel4-tutorials/tutorials/camkes-vm-crossvm/camkes-vm-crossvm.md

 # CAmkES Cross VM Connectors

-This tutorial provides an introduction to using the cross virtual machine (VM) connector mechanisms provided by seL4 and Camkes in order to connect processes in a guest Linux instance to Camkes components.
+This tutorial provides an introduction to using the cross virtual machine (VM) connector mechanisms provided by seL4 and CAmkES in order to connect processes in a guest Linux instance to CAmkES components.

 In this tutorial you will learn how to: